Dairy farming: Refrigeration

-When refrigeration first the equipment was initially used to cool cans of milk, which were filled by hand milking.
-These cans were placed into a cooled water bath to remove heat and keep them cool until they were able to be transported to collect facilities.
-As more automated methods were developed for eating milk, hand milking was replaced and, as a result, the milk can was replaced by a bulk milk cooler.
-'Ice banks' were the first type of bulk milk cooler.
-This was a double wall vessel with evaporator coils and water located between the walls at the bottom and sides of the tank.
+Refrigeration was initially used to cool cans of milk, which were filled by hand milking.
+These cans were placed into a cooled water bath to remove heat and keep them cool until they were able to be transported to collection facilities.
+As more automated milking methods were developed, hand milking was replaced and, as a result, the milk can was replaced by a bulk milk cooler.
+The first type of bulk milk coolers were ice banks – double-walled vessels with evaporator coils and water located between the walls at the bottom and sides of the tank.
 A small refrigeration compressor was used to remove heat from the evaporator coils.
 Ice eventually builds up around the coils, until it reaches a thickness of about three inches surrounding each pipe, and the cooling system shuts off.
-When the milking operation starts, only the milk agitator and the water circulation pump, which flows water across the ice and the steel walls of the tank, are needed to reduce the incoming milk to a temperature below 5 degrees.
+When the milking operation starts, only the milk agitator and the water circulation pump, which flows water across the ice and the steel walls of the tank, are needed to reduce the incoming milk to a temperature below 5°C (41°F).

 This cooling method worked well for smaller dairies, however was fairly inefficient and was unable to meet the increasingly higher cooling demand of larger milking parlors.
 In the mid-1950s direct expansion refrigeration was first applied directly to the bulk milk cooler.
 This type of cooling utilizes an evaporator built directly into the inner wall of the storage tank to remove heat from the milk.
 Direct expansion is able to cool milk at a much faster rate than early ice bank type coolers and is still the primary method for bulk tank cooling today on small to medium-sized operations.